plexoio/morada/README.md

 We have tested our site for accessibility, HTML & CSS validation, performance on GT-metrix, and responsiveness.

+We also ran a check with `Google Chrome's integrated Lighthouse devtool` and found a few errors, which were fixed accordingly.
+These included improving the aria-label, converting images to .webp format, and addressing some contrast issues on the contact page.
+Surprisingly, the accessibility of the site was great!

 During the development process, we were constantly doing the same to make sure we come up with a great final product.
 At the end of the development process and deployment, we have run the following tests:

 #### Accessibility